 In this 1-hour Climate Resilience & Response mindfulness webinar, iBme co-founder Jessica Morey guides an honest consideration of the current environmental crisis on our planet and what, if anything, we can do about it.

 Concerned about the planet and the creatures we share it with?
 Don’t know what to do?
-This webinar presents perspectives and practices based on depth ecologist Joanna Macey’s Work That Reconnects that can help show the way.
+This webinar presents perspectives and practices based on depth ecologist Joanna Macey’s Work That Reconnects to help show the way.

 Jessica Morey has been on a mission to save the planet since she was a child.
-In this website, she weaves together presentation, personal examples, guided meditation, and input from the participants, to take you through:
+In this webinar, she weaves together presentation, personal examples, guided meditation, and input from the participants to take you through:

 - a reflection on what we can learn from our current crisis to prepare for the future